gatariee/gatariee.github.io/content/posts/certified-cert-collector/index.md

 ![](1725079083725.jpg)

-Prior to attempting the CRTP, I had completed the CRTO, CRTP, and the Dante, Rasta, Zephyr, Offshore and Cybernetics prolabs on Hack The Box.
+Prior to attempting the CRTE, I had completed the CRTO, CRTP, and the Dante, Rasta, Zephyr, Offshore and Cybernetics prolabs on Hack The Box.
 See: [here](https://gatari.dev/posts/economic-rt/).

 I'd heavily recommend making full use of your lab time (especially so for CRTE) as the labs are incredibly valuable, I even used it for [this blog post](https://gatari.dev/posts/ad-linux/).
 I'd also recommend learning to use a C2 framework for this exam, although it's completely unnecessary; it can make your life a lot easier if used correctly.
 The above linked blog post may help get you started with [Sliver](https://github.com/BishopFox/sliver).